CursorCult/TDD/RULE.md

 ---
-description: "Practice test-driven development (write tests first)"
+description: "Strictly follow Test-Driven Development (Red-Green) with atomic commits."
 alwaysApply: true
 ---

 # TDD Rule

-Use test-driven development for all new or changed behavior in source code.

-Process:
+You MUST follow strict Test-Driven Development (Red-Green) for all changes.

+## Protocol

-1. For any new feature or bug fix, first write or update a test that specifies the desired behavior.
+1.  **RED**: Write a failing test case that defines the desired behavior.
-2. Confirm the test fails for the expected reason before modifying production code.
+    -   Do NOT touch production code yet.
+    -   **COMMIT 1**: Commit ONLY the test file(s).
+Message: "test: <description>"

-3. Implement the smallest change that makes the test pass.
+2.  **GREEN**: Implement the minimal code to pass the test.
-4. Refactor for clarity, design, or performance while keeping the full test suite passing.
-5. Repeat in small, behavior‑focused steps; avoid large untested changes.

-When working in a git repo, make the phases obvious:

-- For any behavior change, produce **exactly two commits**:
-  - Commit 1: tests only (no production changes); tests should fail.
-  - Commit 2: implementation; tests should pass.

-If you cannot follow the two-commit structure, explicitly explain why in the PR/summary.

-Tests should be specific, deterministic, and clearly name the behavior they protect.
-If required behavior cannot be expressed as a test, clarify requirements before coding.
+    -   **COMMIT 2**: Commit the implementation.
+Message: "feat: <description>"

+## Enforcement

+-   **NEVER** skip the RED commit.
+-   **NEVER** combine tests and implementation in a single commit.
+-   **NEVER** modify production code without a pre-existing failing test.

+If you fail to produce exactly two commits (Red, then Green), you are in violation of this rule.